-Going concern
+Goina concern

-The impact of the ongoing Coronavirus (COVID-19) pandemic on the Credit Union's operations has been subject to close consideration in preparing these financial statements.
 There has been a significant amount of scenario testing and forecasting undertaken to provide comfort that there is no material uncertainty in terms of the Credit Union as a 'going concern'.
 The scenario testing undertaken indicates that key metrics such as Capital Adequacy and Liquidity are able to be maintained at levels above both statutory requirements and internal benchmarks for the forecasting period based on a set of core assumptions.